Data Breach

 • Financial account information

 The company began notifying potentially affected customers in January 2025 and continued to review the impacted data over the following months.
-Written notices to affected individuals started going out on Nov.
-17, 2025.
+The company is notifying impacted individuals by mail.

 You May Be Entitled to Compensation